-Title investigation may be conducted by the Lender through documented contact with the County Recorder's Office/Registrar of Titles, title and loan closing documentation from the recent home purchase or refinance, or with an Owner's and Encumbrances report.
+- Documented contact with the county Recorder's Office or Registrar of Titles; - Title and loan closing documentation from a home purchase or refinance in the 12 months preceding the Fix Up loan closing; or - Owner's and Encumbrances report.

-- All documentation used for title investigation of the loan must be dated within 90 days of the loan closing; and - Documentation must show all existing liens against the property.
+All documentation used for title investigation of the loan must be dated within 90 days of the loan closing, and the documentation must show all existing liens against the property.